zestsoftware/zest.ploneglossaryhighlight/README.rst

 Compatibility
 =============

-- Tested with Plone 3.3.5 and 4.1.2 (should be fine with earlier Plone 3 or 4 versions too).
+- Tested with Plone 4.3 on Python 2.7.

 - Requires Products.PloneGlossary 1.5.0 or later.